sunnykr-7/Spam_Email_Detector_Using_AI/README.md

-this ai project will filter whether the mail is spam or not?
+this ai project will filter whether the mail is spam or not in realtime